Miradils-Blog/website/content/posts/Misc/how-i-got-a-job-in-two-hours/index.md

 description: "How I started switched from embedded to web development"
 menu:
   sidebar:
-    name: "How did switch to Web Development?"
+    name: "How I got job in two hours"
     identifier: how-did-i-switch-to-web-dev
     parent: misc
     weight: 20